Markovate-logo

 1. Zero Responsibility For Server Management

-The basis of serverless architecture is that the servers your application will use are handled by a third-party such as a cloud provider.
+Serverless architecture relies on a third party, such as a cloud provider, to handle the servers your application uses.
 This helps you to focus on other aspects, such as the front end and user experience.

 2. Scalable